Austin is a public servant, a lawyer, and a proud Cleveland native.

 Born in Cleveland’s Little Italy neighborhood, Austin moved to the suburbs as a child and graduated from St. Ignatius High School in Ohio City.

 Austin comes from a working family.
 His mom worked as an artist designing wallpaper, and his dad worked as a crane operator.
 His uncle was also a crane operator, and so was his grandfather.
-Austin’s family was middle class because of union jobs, and he was the first in his family to go to a traditional college.
+While Austin had the chance to go to college on a Pell Grant, his family was middle class because of union jobs,

 Life took an unexpected turn during Austin’s college years, when he lost both of his legs in a train accident.
 Austin had to learn how to recover from one of the biggest blows you can get—and he bounced back.
 He not only graduated on time but did so while learning to walk again, and is one of a very small number of people in the world who use two full prosthetics and have a career.